davidcarlisle/ll/en/more-10.md

 \end{document}
 ```

-`aligned` takes a positional optional argument similar to `tabular`,
+`aligned` takes a positional optional argument similar to `tabular`.
-this is often useful to align an inline math formula on its top row,
+This is often useful to align an inline math formula on its top row;
 compare the items in the list in the following example.

 ```latex